decretist/ICMCL17/proceedings/ICMCL17.md

 up the PIE lemmatization environment as an independent study project with me during the Spring 2024 semester and who learned something about Gratian in the process.
-PIE can only be installed with the 2019 Python 3.8 release---the current release is Python 3.13.
+PIE can only be installed with the 2019 Python 3.8 release---the current release as of June 2026 is Python 3.14.

 [^11]: The 728 lines of program output included three numbers, which I discarded.
 The complete list is available at